2020 NSW Women's Week

 NSW Women’s Week Grants

 The NSW Women’s Week grants provide local organisations with an opportunity to deliver a range of education, mentoring and participatory activities that will provide direct benefit to local women and girls.
 The successful projects each demonstrated relevance to the NSW Women’s Week Grants program priorities of promoting women’s economic opportunity and advancement; health and wellbeing; and participation and empowerment.

-The 2020 NSW Women’s Week grants applications are now open – more information is available on the grants program and a full list of successful grant recipients and their events/activities for 2019 can be viewed here: full list of 2019 successful grant recipient events and activities.
+More information is available on the grants program and a full list of successful grant recipients and their events/activities for 2019 can be viewed here: full list of 2019 successful grant recipient events and activities.